Two people have been charged with causing death by dangerous driving after two young brothers were killed in a hit-and-run.

-Robert Brown, aged 53, of Attwood Crescent, Wyken, and 41 year-old Gwendoline Harrison, of Triumph Close, Wyken, appeared at Coventry Magistrates Court on Saturday charged under joint enterprise of two counts of causing death by dangerous driving.
+On Saturday, police confirmed that Robert Brown, aged 53, of Attwood Crescent, Wyken, and 41 year-old Gwendoline Harrison, of Triumph Close, Wyken, had been charged under joint enterprise of two counts of causing death by dangerous driving.

 Brown also faces charges of driving while disqualified, no insurance and otherwise than in accordance with a licence, while Harrison faces a common assault allegation.

 Hughes from West Midlands Police thanked members of the public for their help in the investigation, and urged anyone with information who had not yet spoken to officers to come forward.

 The boys’ mother, Louise Platt-May, who was with them at the time of the collision but was uninjured, paid tribute to her sons on Friday.

 "Corey was an amazing boy.
 He never kept still, always had to be doing something and coming up with new ideas of things to do," she said.